message/iata/SM.md

 - This does not apply to:
 - military personnel;
 - passengers younger than 6 years;
-- more exemptions can be found at <a href="http://tinyurl.com/294etdv7">http://tinyurl.com/294etdv7</a>
+- more exemptions can be found at <a target="_blank" href="https://tinyurl.com/xwwuut4a">https://tinyurl.com/xwwuut4a</a> .
 7. Passengers who have been in or transited through Bangladesh, India or Sri Lanka in the past 14 days must have a negative COVID-19 antigen or molecular test taken at most 72 hours before arrival.
 The test result must be in English, French, Italian or Spanish.
 They are also subject to:
 - a COVID-19 antigen or molecular test upon arrival; and
 - quarantine in a hotel for 10 days; and